|

 Numerical Resolution of Differential Equations

 In many cases, it is difficult or even impossible to find an analytical solution.
-This is why numerical methods prove very useful.
+That is why numerical methods prove very useful.
 Among the most common numerical methods are the Euler method, the Runge-Kutta method, and series methods.

 Graphical Approach to Differential Equations